Jahia/jcrestapi/README.md

 ### <a name="properties"/>Properties representation

-A node's properties are gathered within a `props` object that has the following structure:
+A node's properties are gathered within a `properties` object that has the following structure:

     // other node elements...
-    "props" : {
+    "properties" : {
         <for each property>
             <escaped property name> : <property representation>,
         </for each property>